OpenGeoHub/spatial-sampling-ml/docs/index.md

 ## Acknowledgements {.unnumbered}

-This manual is based on the **[“R for Data Science”](https://r4ds.had.co.nz/)** book by Hadley Wickham and contributors.
+This tutorial is based on the **[“R for Data Science”](https://r4ds.had.co.nz/)** book by Hadley Wickham and contributors.

-[OpenLandMap](https://openlandmap.org) is a collaborative effort and many people have contributed data, software, fixes and improvements via pull request.
+**[OpenLandMap](https://openlandmap.org)** is a collaborative effort and many people have contributed data, software, fixes and improvements via pull request.
 [OpenGeoHub](https://opengeohub.org) is an independent not-for-profit research foundation promoting Open Source and Open Data solutions.
+**[EnvirometriX Ltd.](https://envirometrix.nl)** is the commercial branch of the group responsible for designing soil sampling designs for the **[AgriCapture](https://agricaptureco2.eu/)** and similar soil monitoring projects.

 [<img src="tex/opengeohub_logo_ml.png" alt="OpenGeoHub logo" width="350"/>](https://opengeohub.org)